Street art seen on the streets of NYC

 What at first glance appears a stunningly beautiful sculpture of a cathedral upon closer inspection reveals it is crafted with guns and bullets.
 Al Farrow’s elaborately made sculptures of cathedrals, mosques, and synagogues from arsenal directly confront the viewer to consider the historical and continuing relationship between religion, war, and peace.

-Obscurely and rather cryptically, Robert Beck’s art questions the meaning of guns in our society. guns, a symbol of manhood and sport, passed along through traditions and societal patterns–a rite to passage, one could say, leaving scars and wounds.
+Obscurely and rather cryptically, Robert Beck/Buck’s art questions the meaning of guns in our society.
+Guns, a symbol of manhood and sport, passed along through traditions and societal patterns–a rite to passage, one could say, leaving scars and wounds.

 Al Farrow’s “Bell” made in 2012 from a steel drum and bullets for the Resounding Compassion: A concert for peace.

 The feature image is by the artist Dave Cole, Bullet Flag VI, 2009.
 Made from used bullet casings depicting the painful contradictions of America’s dark history.